 The first part of the course will take a close look at the early microscope technology and its evolution in the 17th, 18th and early 19th centuries.
 The second part of the course will explore the role of the microscope in the evolution of Early Modern science.
-In the final part of the course we will consider the challenges that new kinds of experience raised for Early Modern philosophy, as well as the possible influence of philosophical debates on the acceptance of the new technology.
+In the final part of the course we will consider the challenges that new kinds of

-Format: Seminar

-Instructor: Kathryn Morris

-Crosslisting: EMSP 3310.03
+Format: Seminar Instructor: Kathryn Morris Crosslisting: EMSP 3310.03